Stéphanie Jensen-Cormier (2011 - 2012)

 Her specialization in China is driven by her conviction of the importance of China in international environmental policy.
 She believes that there are many lessons to be learned from how the Chinese government and Chinese civil society are tackling the issue of climate change, one of the most defining challenges of our times.

-Stéphanie has a Bachelor’s in Asian (China focus) and Environmental studies from the University of Victoria, British Columbia.
-Following her B.A., she was awarded a Canada-China Scholarship to further her study of Mandarin at Yunnan University in Kunming.
-In May, 2010 she received a Master of Arts in the Regional Studies of East Asia from Columbia University, where her thesis on “The Social Effects of Job Creation in the Renewable Energy Sector in China” was supervised by Professor Guobin Yang.
+Stéphanie completed a B.A. in Asian (China focus) and Environmental studies from the University of Victoria, British Columbia.
+She was then awarded a Canada-China Scholarship to further her study of Mandarin at Yunnan University in Kunming.
+In May, 2010 she received a Master of Arts in the Regional Studies of East Asia from Columbia University where her thesis on “The Social Effects of Job Creation in the Renewable Energy Sector in China” was supervised by Professor Guobin Yang.
 During her year at Columbia, she was also a grantee of the Women’s International Leadership Program, a merit-based fellowship awarded to women who demonstrate strong leadership ability and represent a variety of different cultural, national and academic backgrounds.

-Stéphanie's work experience includes a consulting contract with the International Labour Organization (ILO) Office in Beijing; work for an international environmental foundation in Geneva; an internship with the Green Jobs Initiative at the ILO in Geneva; assisting the Committee for the Elimination of All Forms of Discrimination Against Women (CEDAW) during its 42nd session, and working as a consultant for the largest private plastic bottle recycling plant in Northern China.
+Stéphanie's prior work experience includes consulting with the International Labour Organization (ILO) Office in Beijing; work for an international environmental foundation in Geneva; an internship with the Green Jobs Initiative at the ILO in Geneva; assisting the Committee for the Elimination of All Forms of Discrimination Against Women (CEDAW) during its 42nd session; and consulting for the largest private plastic bottle recycling plant in Northern China.

 English and French-- other languages: Mandarin, Spanish (advanced proficiency)